sethdroberts/100-days-of-code/log.md

 **Thoughts**: Finishing the Task model was pretty fun.
 But pushing to the cloud and fixing the Heroku DB issue was hellish.
 I need to start writing tests and create a separate test Heroku environment so I'm not always deploying straight to the cloud, so I can avoid these issues.
 Also, be very careful when adding new models or messing with the database in any way.
 In the future, if I make any significant DB changes, I should release a whole new version of the software, so it doesn't mess with the existing one.

+### Day 7: October 12, 2020

+**Today's Progress**: Moved dev environment from Cloud9 back to native Mac OS.
+Also set up Heroku Pipeline, so whenever I've finished a new segment, I can just push it to GitHub on master, and it will auto-deploy to staging, where I can test it, make sure it works, and then promote it to the production environment.

+**Thoughts**: Heroku Pipeline is incredibly cool.
+Wish I could do continuous integration testing for free, but it's really unnecessary because I'm the only one pushing code, so I can just write good tests and test code before I push it to GitHub.